ChenQiang-CN/a301_2020/_sources/week5/hydrostat.rst

 In words -- :math:`H_p` gives the height at which gravity wins out over the kinetic energy of the air molecules -- warmer atmospheres take longer to decrease their pressure by a factor of :math:`\exp(-H_p/H_p) = \exp(-1)` (the e-folding height) because the air molecules have more energy to travel higher.

 #.
-Do pressure first: Rewrite :eq:`hydro` using the ideal gas law:
+Do pressure first: Rewrite :eq:`hydro_eq` using the ideal gas law:

    .. math::
      :label: hydro1